simp/simp-doc/docs/security_conop/Technical_Security.rst

 Identification and authentication of system and service users can occur at either the :term:`Operating System` level or globally in the SIMP architecture.
-While local accounts and groups can be created manually, the SIMP team suggests adding users via the ``/etc/puppetlabs/code/environments/<environment>/localusers`` file or by using the native Puppet user and group types.
+While local accounts and groups can be created manually, the SIMP team suggests adding users using the native Puppet user and group types.
 System users can authenticate their access using Secure Shell (SSH) keys or passwords.
-For more centralized control, identify and authenticate users by using the Lightweight Directory Access Protocol
+For more centralized control, identify and authenticate users by using the Lightweight Directory Access Protocol (:term:`LDAP`).
-(:term:`LDAP`).
 [:ref:`IA-2`]

 The SIMP team recommends using :term:`LDAP` as the primary source for user